JBroks/booksy-reviews/README.md

 [This](https://stackoverflow.com/questions/45389140/handling-ajax-return-values-in-sweetalert2) stackoverflow solution inspired functions for delete confirmation using ajax and Sweetalert2.

 To learn more about creating Materialize search bar [this](https://www.jquery-az.com/10-examples-learn-creating-materialize-navbar/) tutorial was used.

+Many thanks to my mentor **Maranatha Ilesanmi** for support and advice throughout the project.

 ### Disclaimer